Ayushaggarwal05/React-Learning/README.md

         ~update dependencies.
         ~update browserslist.

-  *     ~update script and write start:npm parcel index.html to short to run for terminal as then we have to write only (npm sun start or npm start)
+-     ~update script and write start:npm parcel index.html to short to run for terminal as then we have to write only (npm sun start or npm start)
-  *     ~update script and write start:npm build parcel index.html to short to run for terminal as then we have to write only (npm sun build)
+-     ~update script and write start:npm build parcel index.html to short to run for terminal as then we have to write only (npm sun build)

 -> write tag in jsx in camel case form.

 -> React Functional components is a function in a javascript which return jsx code and name of the function should start with capital letter as so js can identify it as react functional components.

--> "^Confit driven UI^" : this a practice that all company follows as it means that the UI of the page will change according to the data comming from the backend.
-    ex- swiggy ,zomato and any app uses location based offer.
+-> "^Confit driven UI^" : this a practice that all company follows as it means that the UI of the page will change according to the data comming from the backend. ex- swiggy ,zomato and any app uses location based offer.

 -> Two types of Export/Import:

         ~ Default Export/Import:
                 - export default component
                 - import component from "path";
         ~ Named Export/Import:
                 -export const component
                 -import {component} from "path";

 -> React Hooks:-
 ~ Normal JS utility function
 ~ useState() - superpowerful state variable in react // will be videly used in code for updating pages.
 ~ useEffect()
+~ Whenever state variable changes /update react triggers a reconciliation cycle(re-render).